mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-1-8-DiscussionConclusion.md_toc.md

             frameworks](#divining-authentic-frameworks)
     -   [Practical implications and recommendations for practice](#practical-implications-and-recommendations-for-practice)
+        -   [Transfer of collection of Design patterns as a gateway framework to other domains.](#transfer-of-collection-of-design-patterns-as-a-gateway-framework-to-other-domains.)
         -   [Revisiting potential audiences for the research outputs of this study and how contextual factors may impact relevancy](#revisiting-potential-audiences-for-the-research-outputs-of-this-study-and-how-contextual-factors-may-impact-relevancy)